milandas632/online-job-portal-mern/README.md

 **Academic Session:** 2023–2026
 **Guide/Mentor:** Dr. Vandana Sivaraj

+## Project Overview

+CareerBridge is an online job portal developed using the MERN stack.
+It allows job seekers to create profiles, upload resumes, search for jobs, save vacancies, and submit applications.
+Recruiters can create company profiles, publish vacancies, manage jobs, review applicants, and update application statuses.
+Administrators can manage users, job listings, and job categories.

+The live website also contains realistic demonstration data so that the platform looks complete during academic evaluation.

+## Demo Data Included

+The deployed application currently includes:

+* 10 demo job-seeker accounts
+* 10 demo recruiter accounts
+* 10 demo company profiles
+* 20 demo job vacancies
+* 20 demo applications
+* Multiple application statuses such as applied, reviewing, shortlisted, rejected, and hired
+* Default categories for software development, data and analytics, design, marketing, finance, and human resources

+The demo-account passwords are generated randomly and are not displayed publicly.
+The demo data is intended only to make the academic project appear realistic and complete.

 ## Features

 ### Job Seeker

 * Register and sign in securely
 * Create and update a professional candidate profile
+* Add headline, location, phone number, skills, and professional summary
 * Upload a PDF resume
 * Search jobs by keyword, location, category, and employment type
 * View complete job details